Invitation to participate in the International creative competition for the destination brand of Heraklion, Crete

-11th General Assembly of DIAZOMA in Lavrio, Attica
+Completion of the 11th General Assembly of the DIAZOMA Association

 The DIAZOMA association was founded on the initiative of the former Greek Minister of Culture Stavros Benos and brings together three “families”: the archaeological community (archaeologists, curators, conservators, etc.), Greek artists and intellectuals and local authorities (mayors, regional administrations and citizens).